eliseu31/MSDS-Analyser/README.md

 - [x] Read the files and split the files categories using regex
 - [x] Join all the categories in a single dataframe
 - [ ] Use n-grams, pos_tag to process text description categories and extract features
-- [ ] Use clustering to get the labels/classes
 - [ ] Graphics to check some metrics
 - [ ] Apply different classification models